 According to the Michelin Guide, tiger milk tea is a very recent invention since it wasn’t introduced to the Taiwanese market by Tiger Sugar until 2017.

-In a short amount of time, authentic tiger milk tea from Sugar Tiger expanded to Singapore, Hong Kong, and San Francisco.
+In a short amount of time, authentic tiger milk tea from Sugar Tiger expanded to Singapore, Hong Kong, Los Angeles, and San Francisco.
 Since it is so simple to make, it’s now also whipped up by home chefs worldwide.

 Does Tiger Milk Tea Have Tea in It?